Sweet Potato Au Gratin (Creamy & Cheesy Holiday Side)

 • In a saucepan, melt the butter over medium heat.
 Add the minced garlic and cook for a minute or two until fragrant—add in the heavy cream and season with salt and pepper.
 Heat for a couple of minutes.
 (This mixture will not be super thick.
 But the sauce gets thicker as it cooks due to the potato starch).

 • Layer the sliced sweet potatoes in a greased baking dish.
-Season each layer with salt/pepper and thyme, sprinkle with the cheese 3 different types of cheese.
+Season each layer with salt/pepper and thyme, and sprinkle with the 3 different types of cheese.

 • Pour the cream mixture over each layer of the sliced sweet potatoes, ensuring that the potatoes are well coated.
 I usually do 3-4 layers.
 Make sure not to add too much to each layer.